A View About Windows

 Windows are, quite often, just accepted without question.
 They came with the home.
 It’s not until the towel brigade is mopping up water from a closed window sill that homeowners begin taking a hard look at their windows in general.

 Windows are, quite often, just accepted without question.
 They came with the home.
 It’s not until the towel brigade is mopping up water from a closed window sill that homeowners begin taking a hard look at their windows in general.
-REALTORS® don’t start taking a hard look at the windows until the window either falls apart during an inspection or fails a moisture test.
+REALTORS® don’t start taking a hard look at the windows until the window either fall apart during an inspection or fails a moisture test.

 As an inspector focusing on the exterior of homes and buildings, I’ve seen my fair share of windows.
 Based on our own survey of 2,000 homes of random ages, windows and/or the window openings themselves account for 24.8 percent of moisture problems in walls.
 This means that the average home with, say, 10 windows has 2-3 potential leakers causing damage to the structure of the home.